 - Where do you store your lock when you’re not using it?
 Taking off on a ride without it could throw a wrench in your day.

 - Not everyone wants to carry a pack.
 Maybe you prefer that sweet freedom and sweat-free back.

-There are several ways to carry your lock on your bike, and again it’s really about preference and lock style, but there are a few options, such as mounts and pannier bags, that offer the most safety and ease of riding.
+There are several ways to carry your lock on your bike.
+Again, it’s really about preference and lock style, but there are a few options, such as mounts and pannier bags, that offer the most safety and ease of riding.

 Some locks come with a mount, or they can be purchased separately.
 This is one of the easiest ways to transport your lock.
 Mounts are designed to keep your lock secure and out of your way, and most are simple and sleek.
 Where you place the bike lock mount depends on the shape of your frame, what other accessories you desire, and your personal style.

-A common complaint is that budget mounts are made of cheap plastic, and either don’t hold the lock snugly enough, or break easily.
-If a mount seems like the right choice for you, you should consider boosting your investment and shopping for quality.
+A common complaint is that budget mounts are made of cheap plastic, and either don’t hold the lock snugly enough or break easily.
+If a mount seems like the right choice for you, do your research and make sure you’re buying a quality product.

 The only downside is that you might not like the appearance, so if you’re particular about style, it might not be your bag.

-You can loop a U-lock over your handlebars, and as long as it’s not in your way this is an easy fix for short trips, but not recommended as a permanent solution.
+You can loop a U-lock over your handlebars.
+As long as it’s not in your way, this is an easy fix for short trips, but it’s not recommended as a permanent solution.
 The lock can slide around, chipping your paint and reducing your control, and could be harmful in the event of a crash.